TeamCharles/initial-api/README.md

 Clone or fork the project.
 Navigate to where the project is saved on your machine.
 Please note that if running the application in OSX/UNIX/Windows that the commands below require for you to manually change the path to your database.
-In other words, if you copy and paste the following commands that will not initially work untill you specifically locate your database file and place that into the designated command.
+In other words, if you copy and paste the following commands they will not initially work until you specifically locate your database file and place the path to said file into the following commands.

-Run the following commands to get the project running:

 ### OSX/UNIX